Zero Babu

-Zero Babu (28 December 1939 – 21 October 2020), also known as Mohammed Babu, was an Indian film singer, actor and music composer who was active in Malayalam cinema during the 1980s.
+K. J. Mohammed Babu (28 December 1939 – 21 October 2020), also known as Zero Babu, was an Indian film singer, actor and music composer who was active in Malayalam cinema during the 1980s.
 He was a theater artist turned movie actor.
 His debut film song was for Kudumbini in 1964 at the age of 18.
 In P. J. Antony’s play, K. J. Babu played the role of a man who is fed up with life owing to the cotton gambling game that prevailed in the past.
 Open Zero was the name of the game.
 Ever since he acted the role and performed a song called Open Zero, he was known as Zero Babu.
 He also composed few songs including Nakshathrangal Chimmum from the 1983 film Marakkilorikkalum, Manavaattippennorungi from 1982 movie Kurukkante Kalyaanam.
 He was a recipient of the Kerala Sangeetha Nataka Akademi Award and also sung in nearly 90 films and various plays.
 He has sung more than 300 movie songs.